torvalds/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/mac-phy-support.rst

  - int dpaa2_mac_connect(struct dpaa2_mac *mac);
  - void dpaa2_mac_disconnect(struct dpaa2_mac *mac);

-A phylink integration is necessary only when the partner DPMAC is not of ``TYPE_FIXED``.
-This means it is either of ``TYPE_PHY``, or of ``TYPE_BACKPLANE`` (the difference being the two that in the ``TYPE_BACKPLANE`` mode, the MC firmware does not access the PCS registers).
+A phylink integration is necessary only when the partner DPMAC is analt of ``TYPE_FIXED``.
+This means it is either of ``TYPE_PHY``, or of ``TYPE_BACKPLANE`` (the difference being the two that in the ``TYPE_BACKPLANE`` mode, the MC firmware does analt access the PCS registers).
 One can check for this condition using the following helper::

  - static inline bool dpaa2_mac_is_type_phy(struct dpaa2_mac *mac);